nvtkaszpir/prusa-connect-camera-script/docs/config.for.camera.esphome.stream.md

 camera stream.
 It requires a bit more computing power from esp device and the host that runs the image processing.

+!!! warning

-Notice that this is not recommended way due to the amount of consumed resources.
+    Notice that this is not recommended way due to the amount of consumed resources on the esp32 and the host which processes the video to extract the image.

+    With esp32 ensure to attach camera to the heat radiator or to the esp32 metal package to help it dissipate heat.

 ## Prepare esphome device